About Me

 Personal background

 I came to herbal medicine after experiencing the benefits of using herbs and nutrition to support myself during a period of health problems, reactions to foods and post-viral fatigue.
 I experienced surgery, and it going wrong.
-An artery and vein was cut meaning subsequent major surgery to save my leg, which resulted in physical disability for a time period, alongside ongoing problems in recovery.
-I found using plants in various ways helped me to adapt to post-operative difficulties, recuperate strength and resilience, and counter side effects.
+An artery and vein was cut meaning subsequent major surgery to save my leg, which resulted in physical disability for a time period and lasting problems.
+I found using plants helped me to adapt to post-operative difficulties, recuperate strength and resilience and counter side effects.
 Having plant allies and options reduced my fear and it was empowering to explore my health in new ways.
-Like many others who have experienced being unwell, the route onwards was a path of learning, support and connections with community and an ongoing healing journey.
+Like many others who have experienced being unwell, the route through was a path of learning, connections with community and an ongoing healing journey.